-To sum up, the evolution to cloud computing has advanced through such technological developments as service architectures, collaboration software, and virtualization.
-Businesses are no longer operating within the confines of a traditional corporate boundary, but rather as part of a global ecosystem of supply chains, strategic alliances.
-Increasingly partnerships. ubiquitous connectivity, coupled with advances in mobile device capabilities and strategies, as well as new and exciting collaboration and remote service delivery paradigms, have all begun to erode traditional corporate culture.
-Hence. the demand interoperability and integration will likely drive a widely supported fabric of intracloud application programming interfaces that will be developed to link cloud-based systems across vendor platforms.
-This consolidation and integration, along with improved security, privacy, and governance enhancements, will broaden the appeal of cloud computing while building the trust of users, who will increasingly offload large portions of their information technology infrastructure to third parties.
+To sum up, the evolution to cloud computing has advanced through such technological developments as service oriented architectures, collaboration software. and virtualization.
+Businesses are no longer operating parties.
 However, many consumers and companies are missing out on the entitlement, and policy enforcement.
-Businesses must think about tiered perimeters without abandoning infrastructure.
+Businesses must think about tiered perimeters without abandoning core infrastructure.
 This has also resulted in new security challenges that organizations did not have to face when critical resources and transactions were behind their firewalls or controlled partner networks (Rittinghouse and Ransome, 2010).